 In the Philadelphia Experiment, an entire battleship travelled back in time while participating in an invisibility experiment, while in Star Trek IV: The Voyage Home the Enterprise travelled back through time when it became apparent Earth’s continued existence was threatened.

 Objects are another common means of engaging in Time Travel, be it a Vortex Manipulator like Captain Jack Harkness’ (Torchwood/Doctor Who), a medallion as in J.W.Penn’s Emperors of Time or Travel Glasses as in Chess Desalls book of the same name.

 Whatever the ‘object,’ the purpose remains the same – to propel the user of the object from one point in time to another.

 Another means of travelling through time is the ‘portal’ – which in my mind conjures up images similar to that in Stargate (1994), where one can enter a structured portal in one time and arrive through its twin in another.

 Out of all the methods of travelling through time, Timeslips fascinate me.
 There are a lot of stories on the internet of people accidentally ‘walking’ into the past, albeit for short periods.
 One particularly well known account is that of Anne Moberly and Eleanor Jourdain who became lost on holiday in France while searching for a chateau.
 They came across some people dressed in 1789 attire and saw buildings that hadn’t existed for many years.
 I don’t know how true this is, but the concept really does fascinate me.
 You can read more about it here: the Versailles Time slip.

-Time Travel themed books on Indiescififantasy:[Reviews in Shortcode] Error: You must select your review category in the Ultimate BB Settings.
+Time Travel themed books on Indiescififantasy:[Reviews in Shortcode] Error: Could not find a genre with the name time travel.